xensey/psychopy-eyetracker-gazepoint/docs_src/index.rst

 =======================================================
-Welcome to psychopy-eyetracker-gazepoint's documentation!
+Welcome to psychopy-eyetracker-pathfinder's documentation!
 =======================================================

-The `psychopy-eyetracker-gazepoint` plugin is designed to show you how to make a plugin.
+The `psychopy-eyetracker-pathfinder` plugin is designed to show you how to make a plugin.

 .. toctree::
    :maxdepth: 1